luizhenriquemaia/flask-rest-api/README.md

-# system-verzel
+# Flask Rest API Example
-> Api for the practical test of a selective process from Verzel.
+> Api for the practical test of a selective process.

 **This has among other things**
 - Public and private routes;